kbingham/blorenge.co.uk/content/_global/footer.md

 #### Commercial and Domestic testing and installations

 All work fully insured, and covered by warranty.
-Blorenge Electrical Ltd is a company registered in the United Kingdom.
+Blorenge Electrical Services Ltd is a company registered in the United Kingdom.
 Company Number: 12664600